A survey and taxonomy of loss functions in machine learning: Abstract

 \section{Abstract}

-Most state-of-the-art machine learning techniques revolve around the optimisation of loss functions.
+{Most state-of-the-art machine learning techniques revolve around the optimisation of loss functions.
 Defining appropriate loss functions is therefore critical to successfully solving problems in this field.
-We present a survey of the most commonly used loss functions for a wide range of different applications, divided into classification, regression, ranking, sample generation and energy based modelling.
-Overall, we introduce 33 different loss functions and we organise them into an intuitive taxonomy.
-Each loss function is given a theoretical backing and we describe where it is best used.
-This survey aims to provide a reference of the most essential loss functions for both beginner and advanced machine learning practitioners.
+In this survey, we present a comprehensive overview of the most widely used loss functions across key applications, including regression, classification, generative modeling, ranking, and energy-based modeling.
+We introduce 43 distinct loss functions, structured within an intuitive taxonomy that clarifies their theoretical foundations, properties, and optimal application contexts.
+This survey is intended as a resource for undergraduate, graduate, and Ph.D. students, as well as researchers seeking a deeper understanding of loss functions.}

 \keywords{loss functions, machine learning, neural networks, survey}